open-edge-insights/eii-core/DataAnalytics/README.md

     ```
     > Note:
     > Pre-requisite for this step:
-    > 1. Clone the a locally maintained [kapacitor repository](https://teamforge-amr-01.devtools.intel.com/ctf/code/projects.iapoc/git/scm.kapacitor/tree) inside the `iapoc_elephanttrunkarch` folder by obtaining the command from gerrit/teamforge
+    > 1. Clone the a locally maintained [kapacitor repository](https://github.intel.com/ElephantTrunkArch/kapacitor) inside the `ElephantTrunkArch` folder by obtaining the command from gerrit/teamforge
-    > 2. Run commands `./build.py --clean -o $GOPATH/bin` from iapoc-kapacitor directory to get the bins **kapacitor** and **kapacitord** copied to $GOPATH/bin.
+    > 2. Run commands `./build.py --clean -o $GOPATH/bin` from kapacitor directory to get the bins **kapacitor** and **kapacitord** copied to $GOPATH/bin.

 2. To install python dependencies for this module, use cmd: